ricketytoc/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 ### Adding an employee

-1. Adding an employee to the displayed list

 1. Test case: `add i/A00001 n/John Doe p/98765432 e/johnd@example.com d/Finance r/Manager s/5000`<br>
     Expected: An employee with the correct details is added to the end of the list.

 1. Test case: `add`<br>
    Expected: No employee is added.
 Error details shown in the status message.

 ### Deleting an employee

-1. Deleting an employee from the displayed list

 1. Prerequisites: List all employees using the `list` command.
 Multiple employees in the list.

 1. Test case: `delete 1`<br>
    Expected: First employee is deleted from the list.
 Details of the deleted employee shown in the status message.

 1. Test case: `delete 0`<br>
    Expected: No employee is deleted.
 Error details shown in the status message.

 1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Incrementing salaries of multiple employees

-1. Incrementing salaries of all employees in the displayed list of employees.

 1. Test case: `increment 1000`<br>
     Prerequisite: Salaries of all employees do not exceed the maximum salary after increasing by 1000. <br>
     Expected: Salaries of all employees in the list increased by 1000.

 1. Test case: `increment -10000` <br>
    Prerequisite: Salary of at least one employee in the displayed list is below 10000. <br>
    Expected: No change in salaries of all employees.
 Error details shown in the status message.

 ### Undoing a modification

-1. Undo the previous command that caused a modification in employee data.

 1. Test case: `delete 1` followed by `undo`<br>
    Prerequisite: List all persons using the `list` command.
 At least one person in the list.<br>
    Expected: The list is reverted to the list of employees before `delete 1` was executed.

 1. Test case: `undo`<br>
    Prerequisite: All commands have been undone or no commands that made a modification to employee data has been made.<br>
    Expected: No change in displayed list and employee data.
 Error details shown in the status message.
     1. Tip: A quick way to achieve the prerequisite is to close and reopen the application.

 ### Redoing the previous undone command

-1. Redo the previous undone command caused by `undo`.

 1. Test case: `delete 1` followed by `undo` followed by `redo`<br>
     Prerequisite: List all persons using the `list` command.
 At least one person in the list.<br>
     Expected: The list is reverted to the list of employees after `delete 1` was executed.

 1. Test case: `redo`<br>
    Prerequisite: No commands have been undone.<br>
    Expected: No change in displayed list and employee data.
 Error details shown in the status message.

 ### Editing an employee

-1. Editing an employee in the displayed list of employees.

 1. Prerequisites: List all employees using the `list` command.
 At least one employee in the list.

 1. Test case: `edit 1 n/John Tan`<br>
    Expected: First employee in the list has their name edited to `John Tan`.
 Details of the edited employee is shown in the status message.

 1. Other correct edit commands to try: `edit 1 p/12345678`, `edit 1 d/Accounting` and `edit 1 r/Manager`<br>
    Expected: Similar to previous, the respective fields gets edited.

 1. Test case: `edit 0`<br>
    Expected: No employee is edited.
 Error details shown in the status message.

 1. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Sorting the list

-1. Sorting the displayed list of employees.

 1. Prerequisites: List all employees using the `list` command.
 Multiple employees in the list.

 1. Test case: `sort n/`<br>
    Expected: Displayed list is sorted by alphabetical order of the name field.

 1. Other correct sort commands to try: `sort d/`, `sort r/` and `sort e/`<br>
    Expected: Similar to previous, the respective fields gets sorted based on lexicographical order.

 1. Test case: `sort`<br>
    Expected: Displayed list is not sorted.
 Error details shown in the status message.

 ### Finding an employee

-1. Finds an employee by the given field.

 1. Tip: Create distinct employees, one with the name `John`, one with the department `Finance`, and one with the role `Manager` to effectively test whether the find command works for each field.

 1. Test case: `find n/John`<br>
    Expected: Finds all employees whose names include the word `John`.

 1. Test case: `find d/Finance`<br>
    Expected: Finds all employees whose department include the word `Finance`.

 1. Test case: `find r/Manager`<br>
   Expected: Finds all employees whose role include the word `Manager`.

 1. Test case: `find`<br>
   Expected: The displayed list is not filtered.
 Error details shown in the status message.

 ### Viewing command history

-1. Viewing the command history.

 1. Test case: `delete 1` followed by `history 1`<br>
     Expected: The previous command `delete 1` is shown in the status message.

 1. Test case: `history 0`<br>
    Expected: Error details shown in the status message.

 ### Exporting data file

-1. Exporting the data file.

 1. Test case: `export fy2324.json`<br>
     Prerequisite: The application has write access to the directory where EmployeeManager is.<br>
     Expected: The data file will be written to the directory where EmployeeManager is as `fy2324.json`.

 1. Test case: `export fy2324`<br>
    Expected: The file name does not have the .json file extension.
 Error details shown in the status message.

 1. Test case: `export /`<br>
    Expected: The file path is invalid as it is a directory.
 Error details shown in the status message.

 ### Importing data file

-1. Importing the data file.

 1. Test case: `export fy2324.json`, followed by `clear`, then `import fy2324.json`<br>
     Prerequisites: The application has read access to the specified file path.
 The file `fy2324.json` must exist at the specified file path - which will be the directory where EmployeeManager is in this case.<br>
     Expected: The data file `fy2324.json` will be imported into the application and overwrite existing data.

 1. Test case: `import fy9999.json`<br>
    Prerequisites: The file `fy9999.json` does not exist in the directory where EmployeeManager is.<br>
    Expected: Error details shown in the status message.

 1. Test case: `export fy2324.json`, followed by removing some of the brackets in the exported `fy2324.json` file using any text editor, followed by `import fy2324.json`.<br>
    Prerequisites: The file `fy2324.json` is corrupted (the data does not conform to the format of EmployeeManager's data file).<br>
    Expected: Error details shown in the status message.

 ## **Appendix: Planned Enhancements**